 - They want to learn the difference between a RAW image and png image.

 - They’re actively looking to buy iPhone camera lenses but unaware of what and how to choose?

 - They want to purchase awesome presets but are unaware of what and how to buy them?

-I could go on and on.
+I could go on and onb because it is one of the most important steps of how to start a blog.
 Once gathered enough hyper-specific data, you can turn this into blog posts.
 For instance, we can convert the above questions, objects, and problems into:

 - 8 Tips on Taking Awesome Night Photos with Your iPhone